step-security/github-actions-goat/docs/Solutions/RestrictOutboundTraffic.md

 ### Network Monitoring with Harden-Runner

-1. Go to the `Actions` tab and run the `Hosted: Network Monitoring with Harden-Runner` workflow and run it.
+1. Go to the `Actions` tab and run the `Hosted: Network Monitoring with Harden-Runner` workflow.
 2. View the workflow [hosted-network-monitoring-hr.yml](../../.github/workflows/hosted-network-monitoring-hr.yml) file.
 3. `step-security/harden-runner` GitHub Action is used as the first step in the job.
 Notice the `egress-policy` is set to `audit`
 4. After the workflow completes, check out the build logs.
 In the `Harden-Runner` step, you will see a link to security insights and recommendations.